A primer on semiconvex functions in general potential theories: The theorems on upper contact jets and on summands

 The proof of the theorem reduces to the proof of the three Lemmas~\ref{datucp}, \ref{pcfd} and \ref{pusc} below.
 As suggested above, the first two lemmas follow directly from corresponding results that we proved for convex functions.
-In particular, the {\em differentiability at upper contact points} of Lemma \ref{datucp} is the extension to quasi-convex functions (reformulated in the language of upper contact jets) of the differentiability at points of upper quadratic contact for convex functions of \Cref{ch1:datucp} and the {\em partial continuity of first derivatives} of Lemma \ref{pcfd} for quasi-convex functions is immediately deduced from formula \eqref{contconv} of Corollary \ref{deusingv} which showed that convex differentiable functions are of class $C^1$.
+In particular, the {\em differentiability at upper contact points} of Lemma \ref{datucp} is the extension to semiconvex functions (reformulated in the language of upper contact jets) of the differentiability at points of upper quadratic contact for convex functions of \Cref{ch1:datucp} and the {\em partial continuity of first derivatives} of Lemma \ref{pcfd} for semiconvex functions is immediately deduced from formula \eqref{contconv} of Corollary \ref{deusingv} which showed that convex differentiable functions are of class $C^1$.
 For the sake of completeness, we will include their short proofs.

-\begin{lem}[Differentiability at upper contact points, {\sf D\;at\;UCP}] Let $u$ be locally quasi-convex.
+\begin{lem}[Differentiability at upper contact points, {\sf D\;at\;UCP}] Let $u$ be locally semiconvex.
 If $x$ is an upper contact point for $u$, then $u$ is differentiable at $x$.
-Moreover, if $(p, A)$ is any upper contact jet for $u$ at $x$, then $p = Du(x)$ is unique. \end{lem}
+Moreover, if $(p, A)$ is an upper contact jet for $u$ at $x$, then $p = Du(x)$ is unique. \end{lem}